How Leadership Coaching Works: A Behind-the-Scenes Look

 What you’ll notice:

 Your team operates differently.
 They make decisions without checking with you.
 They bring you solutions, not problems.
-They disagree with you more (which means they’re actually thinking).
-They take ownership because the environment finally has space for them to.
+They disagree with you more (which means they’re actually thinking) – and they take ownership because the environment finally gives them the space to.

-And you’re working less, not more.
-Because you’re not holding everything together anymore.
+And, guess what, you’re working less, not more.
+Because you’re not the twine holding trying to hold together a bursting package.

 By phase 3, you understand how leadership coaching works – and you can apply the process yourself.